ToolJet/ToolJet/docs/docs/widgets/dropdown.md

 Triggers when an option is selected.

 **On focus** <br/>
-Triggers whenever the user clicks inside the text input component.
+Triggers whenever the user clicks inside the component.

 **On blur** <br/>
-Triggers whenever the user clicks outside the text input component.
+Triggers whenever the user clicks outside the component.

 **On search text changed** <br/>
 Triggers when search text changes.